lxc/incus/doc/howto/network_acls.md

 When using network ACLs with a bridge network, be aware of the following limitations:

-- Unlike OVN ACLs, bridge ACLs are applied only on the boundary between the bridge and the LXD host.
+- Unlike OVN ACLs, bridge ACLs are applied only on the boundary between the bridge and the Incus host.
   This means they can only be used to apply network policies for traffic going to or from external networks.
   They cannot be used for to create {spellexception}`intra-bridge` firewalls, thus firewalls that control traffic between instances connected to the same bridge.
 - {ref}`ACL groups and network selectors <network-acls-selectors>` are not supported.